Treasure Hunt for Kids

 5 Things you should think about before you start planning your scavenger hunt for kids

-Before you start creating riddles and clues, sit back for a moment and think about what the treasure hunt should look like.
-Maybe you need to make some special adjustments to your scavenger hunt or perhaps you want to organize a complete theme party?
+Before you start creating riddles and clues, take a moment to think about what the treasure hunt should look like.
+Maybe you need to make some special adjustments to your scavenger hunt, or perhaps you want to organize a full theme party?

 #1 What style should the hunt be – scavenger hunt or treasure hunt?

-Technically, there is a slight difference between a scavenger hunt and a treasure hunt but there are many hybrid versions which combine the best features of both.
+Technically, there’s a slight difference between a scavenger hunt and a treasure hunt but there are many hybrid versions which combine the best features of both.

 A treasure hunt leads you step by step towards a treasure chest, while in a scavenger hunt you receive a complete list of riddles or clues in the beginning.

-But don’t worry, we’re here to help you create both and you can use all the information on this page for both kinds of games.
+But don’t worry, we’re here to help you create both – you can use all the information on this page for both kinds of games.

 #2 How many kids take part in a treasure hunt?

-Before you start working on your treasure hunt, you should know the rough number of kids who will participate.
-Depending on this it might be worth it to make groups.
+Before you start working on your treasure hunt, you should know roughly how many kids will participate.
+Depending on the numbers, it might be better to make teams.

 Up to 7 kids can play well in one group.
-However, if you want to have 8 or more children take part then it is best to split the group up with 4 kids on each team.
+However, if you want to have 8 or more children take part, then it’s best to split the group up with 4 kids on each team.

-The easiest way to create a scavenger hunt for kids in more than one group is to create each riddle twice and hide it in a different location.
+The easiest way to create a scavenger hunt for groups is to create each riddle twice and hide it in a different location.

-If you select the teams yourself, make sure that both groups are equally strong.
+If you select the teams yourself, make sure both groups are equally strong.

 #3 How long should a treasure hunt for kids last?

 The length of the scavenger hunt depends on the age of the kids and the amount of time you want to spend playing.
 Small children can’t concentrate as long.
-They get tired easily and get cranky.
-40-60 minutes is a good amount of time which allows for about 6 clues or riddles.
+They get tired easily – and then they get cranky.
+40-60 minutes is a good amount of time, allowing for about 6 clues or riddles.

-If you have older kids you can make the scavenger hunt up to 90 minutes, therefore create 2-4 additional riddles for them.
+If you have older kids you can make the scavenger hunt up to 90 minutes long.
+Create 2-4 additional riddles for them.

 #4 How do I keep the treasure hunt safe?

-The adults who are supervising the kids in the scavenger hunt have an important role in keeping the kids safe.
+The adults supervising the kids in the scavenger hunt have an important role in keeping the kids safe.
 One adult should accompany the kids and watch out for potential dangers.
-Rule #1 is safety, don’t risk anybody’s health!
-The adult should
+Rule #1 is safety, don’t risk anybody’s wellbeing!
+The adult should:

 - create a safe environment